 Kornhaus, Renaissance granary and event venue in Ulm, Germany

-The building exterior displays the sgraffito technique, an architectural decoration method that creates patterns by scratching through surface layers of plaster.
+The exterior displays the sgraffito technique, a decoration method where patterns are created by scratching through multiple layers of plaster.
+This ornamental surface work is one of the building's most striking visual features.

 Location: Ulm